 20.2 Except where specifically stated otherwise, all retained records will be kept in an appropriate manner on the program site for a period of one year.
 Any records which are to be retained for a longer period, or indefinitely, may be kept off site (including with a third party service provider) in such manner as the Administrative Services Department liaison and the President jointly determines appropriate, subject to legislative requirements.
-Except where prohibited by law, any records which are to be retained may, where authorized by the Administrative Services Department liaison and the President format whereupon the originals (hard copy) may be destroyed.
+Except where prohibited by law, any records which are to be retained may, where authorized by the Administrative Services Department liaison and the President, be converted to an electronic or digital format whereupon the originals (hard copy) may be destroyed.